autopi-io/documentation/docs/getting_started/autopi_canfd_pro/4g_internet_setup_troubleshooting.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-This guide helps you diagnose and resolve common 4G connectivity issues on your [AutoPi](https://www.autopi.io) device.
-If you cannot access the internet while connected to the device hotspot, follow the steps below in order.
+This guide will help you diagnose and resolve common 4G connectivity issues with your AutoPi CAN-FD Pro device.
+It provides systematic troubleshooting for problems including SIM card detection, modem configuration, APN settings, network interface status, and cloud connectivity.
+The guide is organized as a diagnostic checklist to help you identify and fix cellular connectivity problems step by step.

 :::tip Our support team is here to help you.
 If you need assistance, contact support@autopi.io.